uncmatteth/BeTheChad/CONSOLIDATED_CHECKLIST.md

 3. ~~Fix WaifuType relationship with Waifu model~~ ✓ DONE
 4. ~~Fix music directory handling for Render.com deployment~~ ✓ DONE
 5. ~~Update game guide and how-to-play page with latest information~~ ✓ DONE
+6. ~~Improve mobile responsiveness for dashboard page~~ ✓ DONE
-6. Run and fix any failing tests (Testing)
+7. Run and fix any failing tests (Testing)
-7. Improve mobile responsiveness for main application pages
+8. Improve mobile responsiveness for remaining main application pages
-8. Complete class selection UI to display new classes
+9. Complete class selection UI to display new classes

 Remember to:
 - Update this checklist after completing each task